St Joseph's Parish Bulletin

 Confessions are now available before the 5 pm Vigil Mass (4 pm to 4.45 pm).

 The Vigil Mass will continue to be live-streamed on YouTube, and if you are unable to attend Mass physically, you are encouraged to connect prayerfully to this medium.
-The streaming will begin at 5 pm on Saturday and can be accessed at any time after the Mass has concluded via this link: bit.ly/stjoatley
+The streaming will begin at 5 pm on Saturday and can be accessed at any time after the Mass has concluded via the link: bit.ly/stjoatley

 We are so looking forward to seeing everyone back at church.
 Be assured that we will be doing all that we possibly can to ensure a safe environment for all.